satrianovian20/Offline-ai-chat-coding-gui/README.md

 🧠 CPU-only (no GPU) using llama.cpp b5899
 💻 16GB RAM system — Only 12.1GB usage
 🎵 Smooth multitasking: ChatGPT + YouTube + GitHub + Music

+💬 Example answer for beginner users:

+“This GUI doesn’t limit the AI’s capabilities.
+You can adjust the output tokens based on your PC’s RAM.
+For example, if you only have 8GB of RAM, you can set the max tokens to 150 so it runs smoothly.
+If you have 16GB of RAM, you can go all the way up to 400 tokens.
+So it’s flexible, lightweight, and still powerful!”

 🚀 Efficient, lightweight, and perfect for personal PCs.
 📁 Must use llama.cpp build b5899: